Skip to main content

 Since January 2025 you can receive a SEPA Instant Credit Transfer into your payment accounts.
 These accounts are Current Accounts, Demand Deposit Accounts and Credit Card Accounts.

 For any other account type, an incoming SEPA Instant Credit Transfer into a PTSB account will be processed in line with SEPA Credit Transfer timelines on a same day or next day value basis depending on when the payment instruction has been received.
-See business days and cut-off times.
+For PTSB customers, please see our Business Times and Cut-off page for more details.

 Back to top